gyhdc/wheat-simulation/README.md

 The `Figs` folder contains the code for drawing the main figures and charts in the paper.

-During training, evaluation, and detection (inference), images will always first be converted to grayscale images.
+During training, test, inference, images will always first be converted to grayscale images.

 ## Dataset